 Developers are now orchestrating Claude, GPT, and Gemini models directly in GitHub workflows through custom agents.
-GitHub’s AgentHQ platform extends Copilot into a multi-agent system where you can create specialised agents for specific tasks (code review, documentation, DevOps, security).
-This post covers what custom agents are, practical setup, and how to use them effectively, whether solo or enterprise.
+GitHub’s AgentHQ platform extends Copilot into a multi-agent system where specialised agents can be created for specific tasks (code review, documentation, DevOps, security).
+I have been experimenting with these custom agents to see how they fit into my development workflow, and in this post I cover what custom agents are, practical setup, and how to use them effectively.

 Custom agents in GitHub Copilot are specialized AI assistants tailored to specific tasks, workflows, or team conventions.
 Think of them as personas you can create for different aspects of your development work:

 Unlike the general-purpose Copilot, custom agents can be configured with specific instructions, tool permissions, and behavioral guidelines.
-They live as configuration files in your repository (typically in .github/agents/), making them version-controlled, auditable, and shareable across your entire team.
+They live as configuration files in the repository (typically in .github/agents/), making them version-controlled, auditable, and shareable across the entire team.

-The key innovation here is that these agents aren’t just chatbots—they’re integrated directly into your development workflow.
-They can read files, make edits, search codebases, trigger builds, review pull requests, and interact with your entire GitHub ecosystem while respecting repository permissions and security boundaries.
+The key innovation here is that these agents aren’t just chatbots—they’re integrated directly into the development workflow.
+They can read files, make edits, search codebases, trigger builds, review pull requests, and interact with the entire GitHub ecosystem while respecting repository permissions and security boundaries.

 Creating custom agents is straightforward.
 They’re defined using Markdown files with YAML frontmatter, stored in your repository’s .github/agents/ directory.
 Here’s a practical example: